pactus-project/pactus-website/content/contributing.md

 title = 'Contributing'
 layout = 'contributing'
 type = 'contributing'
+description = 'Pactus is a community-run blockchain technology with a revolutionary, secure, Solid State Proof of Stake Consensus.
+Come join us and build a decentralized future together!'
 +++

 As an open-source platform, Pactus blockchain empoers from its community.